odgrim/habitat/README.md

 #####habitat
 - load		:: loads a habitat module or any bash file
 - undo		:: pop the last change from the environment
+- test		:: run the tests for this module!

 ## Implementation
 Pure BASH!